What is smashapps.net?

 Free Driver Maps, AnonymoSearch and Maps N' Direction Hub are some of examples of other browser hijackers.
 Typically, PUAs of this type promote fake search engines and collect browsing-related (and other) information.
 Even if they are advertised as useful, legitimate applications, they often do not deliver any real value.
 On the contrary, PUAs can cause serious problems.

 How did smashapps.net install on my computer?

-Website promoting PUA which is designed to change browser's settings to smashapps.net:
+Website promoting a PUA designed to change browser settings to smashapps.net:

-Notification saying that Suls APP can read and change certain data:
+Notification stating that Suls APP can read and change certain data: